lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

       - flags:
           - d: whether to use debug mode
           - f: if set, forces the logic reinstalling of the planet, even if it's already logic installed

+- **post_map**: Executes the **post assets/map** step of the **install** command for all the planets in the app, or a specific planet if specified.
+    This command is usually just for me, I used it while building the tools, to update an existing app.
+    - Arguments:
+        - parameters:
+            - ?planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the planet to execute the post map phase for.
+        - aliases:
+            - post_map

 - **reimport**: launch the **import** command for every planet found in the app.